-Measures the percent of short-term stay residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many argue that this is a reliable measure of rehabilitation performance.
+This is a measure of the percent of short-term care residents that experienced functional improvements, such as with activities of daily living.
+Some experts believe this is a reasonable measure of a facility's rehabilitation services.

 - Greater Binghamton Health CenterPsychiatric 2.56 miles away425 Robinson St Binghamton New York 13901Government - Local(607) 724-1391

 - United Health Services Hospitals, IncAcute Care Hospitals 3.05 miles away10-42 Mitchell Avenue Binghamton New York 13903Voluntary non-profit - Private(607) 763-6000

 - Our Lady of Lourdes Memorial Hospital, IncAcute Care Hospitals 3.11 miles away169 Riverside Drive Binghamton New York 13905Voluntary non-profit - Private(607) 798-5111

 - Bridgewater Center for Dialysis2.1 miles away159 Front Street Binghamton New York 13905Dialysis Stations: 8 (607) 722-7225

 - Uhs Dialysis - Park Avenue3.17 miles away27 Park Avenue Binghamton New York 13903Dialysis Stations: 24 (607) 762-2225

 - Uhs Dialysis - Pennsylvania Avenue3.21 miles away65 Pennsylvania Avenue Binghamton New York 13903CMS Rating: 2 stars Dialysis Stations: 15 (607) 762-2015

 - Vestal Healthcare, LLC5.27 miles away116 North Jensen Road Vestal New York 13850CMS Rating: 2 stars Dialysis Stations: 24 (607) 798-1916